 For years, the bond between a bank and its customers has served as the operational backbone of business processes.
-Building customer engagement isn’t something that develops overnight.
-Trust, dialogue and consideration need to be continually built upon to form relationships with customers.
+Engaging with Financial Industries isn’t something that develops overnight.
+Trust, dialogue, and consideration need to be continually built upon to form relationships with customers.

 A study by Gallap suggests each engaged customer is likely to bring banks 37% more annual revenue compared to people who are not emotionally attached to their banks.
 For banks, this result is an enormous increase in their revenues.
 This makes it more important to start building a customer/organisation relationship right from the beginning of the customer’s journey.